tudorluchy/Vim/README.md

 <h2>My Vim Setup<h2>

-You will find here my vim plugins and configuration(vimrc). <br/>
+You will find here my vim plugins and configuration (vimrc, quite big).
-Vimrc is quite big but very useful.

-This setup is good for <b>Web Programming (PHP)</b>.<br/>
+This setup is good for <b>Web Programming (PHP)</b>.
 C/C++ or Java setup will be added at a later time.

-Each plugin I added to Vim is very useful. <br/>
+Each plugin I added to Vim is very useful.
 Take a look to the vimrc file to learn the shortcut keys for each of them.

 Here is my <b>.vim/plugin</b> content :